 There are some milestones that as a parent makes your heart happy and that you want to remember forever.
 The first time your child rolls over The first word your child says The day they took their first step The first time they slept through the night The day they were finally potty trained The… Continue reading Diaper Free Is The Way To Be

 Warning… this is my mom rant.
 LOL Doc loves to swim.
 So much so that all though out June, Doc will be swimming every day.
 Literally… every day.
 We enrolled her is swimming lessons again this year.
-Although she can swim (a little) I would like her to be a better swimmer by… Continue reading Swimming and learning how to ride a bike
+Although she can swim (a little) I would like her to be a better swimmer by the end… Continue reading Swimming and learning how to ride a bike

 What can I say.
 The week has gotten away from me yet again.
 Last week was a blur of work and end of the school year.
 Doc finished her last day of school and is moving on to 2nd grade.
 This year she received the reading award for reading the most books during the year… Continue reading Schools out for summer… or is it?